-We know that first impressions matter … a lot!
-Research shows that it only takes 1/10th of a second to form a first impression about a person!
-At Twenty Over Ten, we believe that advisor websites should be no different.
 As web designers, we also know that it takes only about 50 milliseconds for users to form an opinion about your website, which ultimately determines whether they’ll keep perusing your site or leave.
-Based 0n on these statistics alone, you realize that better first impressions will lead to longer site visits.

 Golden Pine Advisory is a fee-only financial firm based in Pinehurst, North Carolina.
-They wanted a logo that used the pine tree to capture the essence of Golden Pine and how the firm is unique, and we feel that they did just that in the below image.
-It stands out against the white background with strong colors unique to the firm, and the logo speaks for itself!
+They wanted a logo that used the pine tree to capture the essence of Golden Pine and help the firm stand out, and we feel that they did just that.
+With strong, brand-related colors contrasted by a white background, the Golden Pine logo speaks for itself!

-Some of the factors that stand out initially when designing a logo for your financial planning firm are color, size, font, and the industry.
-Aside from the obvious, however, it’s important to convey the brand and message that you are all about.
+When designing a logo for your financial planning firm, consider elements like color, size, font, and the industry.
+How can these elements work together to convey your brand’s message?
 What makes your business unique?
 How will you stand out from the competition?
 What do you want people to remember about your firm?
 Some factors to remember are:

 - Less is more

-- The logo needs to encompass your brand
+- Your logo needs to encompass your brand identity

 - It needs to adapt over time